Ektachaurasia/Intro2robo_final_project/README.md

-# Intro2robo_final_project : Waster segregation by OWI robot arm
+# Intro2robo_final_project : Waste segregation by OWI robot arm

 ## Motivaton for the project